-- 72. Section 203 of the LGA02 prohibits the Council from charging development contributions for reserves that exceed the greater of: - 7.5% of the value of the additional lots created by a subdivision; and - The value equivalent of 20m2 of land for each additional household unit or accommodation unit created by the development. - 73.
-If the reserves development contribution would be more than 7.5% of the market value of a lot, as evidenced by a valuation supplied by a registered valuer, the reserves development contributions are capped at 7.5% of the valuation. - 74.
-For example, the development contributions for reserves is \$2,496.00 (GST inclusive) per HUE, which translates to 7.5% of an allotment value of approximately \$33,280.00.
-If the lot is valued at less than \$34,853.00, the reserves development contribution may instead be calculated at 7.5% of the valuation. - 75.
-Council reserves the right to seek a second valuation from another registered valuer.
+- 73. Section 203 of the LGA02 prohibits the Council from charging development contributions for reserves that exceed the greater of: - 7.5% of the value of the additional lots created by a subdivision; and - The value equivalent of 20m2 of land for each additional household unit or accommodation unit created by the development. - 74.
+If the reserves development contribution would be more than 7.5% of the market value of a lot, as evidenced by a registered valuation supplied by the developer, the reserves development contributions are capped at 7.5% of the valuation. - 75.
+For example, the development contributions for reserves is \$2,356 (GST inclusive) per HUE, which translates to 7.5% of an allotment value of approximately \$31,413.
+If the lot is valued at less than \$31,413, the reserves development contribution may instead be calculated at 7.5% of the valuation.

+- 76. Council reserves the right to seek a second valuation from another registered valuer.
 If there is a material difference between valuations, Council and the developer can agree to either: - Use the average of the two valuations; or - Refer the matter to a third registered valuer to arbitrate an agreement between valuers.